+Subject Name Software Design and Development

+Contact Person: Mr Adam Culb ert

+2 Units for each of the Prelimin ary and HSC courses

+Category A

+Exclusions Nil

-Subject Name Software Design and Development Contact Person: Mr Adam Culber t 2 Units for each of the Prelimina ry and HSC courses Category A Exclusions Nil Board Developed Course Course Description The Preliminary course introduces students to the basic concepts of computer software design and development.
+Board Developed Course

+Course Description The Preliminary course introduces students to the basic concepts of computer software design and development.
 It does this by looking at the different ways in which software can be developed, the tools that can be used to assist in this process and by considering the interaction between software and the other components of the computer system.
 The HSC course builds on the Preliminary course and involves the development and documentation of software using a variety of data structures and language facilities.

 Students learn to solve a number of interesting and relevant software problems.

-Students interested in the fields of software development and computer science will find this subject of value.
-In addition to this, it is a great career choice as jobs continue to move more and more into the information age.
-Course Structure Units of work include: Concepts and Issues in the Design and Development of Software Social and ethical issues Hardware and software Software development approaches Introduction to Software Development (50%) Defining and understanding the problem Planning and designing software solutions Implementing software solutions Testing and evaluating software solutions Maintaining software solutions Developing software solutions Development and Impact of Software Solutions Social and ethical issues Application of software development approaches Software Development Cycle Defining and understanding the problem Planning and design of software solutions Implementing software solutions Testing and evaluating software solutions Testing and evaluating software solutions Maintaining software solutions Developing a Solution Package Summary of external and internal HSC assessment
+Course Structure Preliminary Course - Concepts and Issues in the Design and Development of Software (30%)

+Social and ethical issues Hardware and software Software development approaches Introduction to Software Development (50%) Defining and understanding the problem Planning and designing software solutions Implementing software solutions Testing and evaluating software solutions Maintaining software solutions Developing software solutions (20%)

+HSC Course - Development and Impact of Software Solutions (15%) Social and ethical issues Application of software development approaches Software Development Cycle (40%) Defining and understanding the problem Planning and design of software solutions Implementing software solutions Testing and evaluating software solutions Maintaining software solutions Developing a Solution Package (25%) Options (20%) Study one of the following options: Programming paradigms or The interrelationship between software and hardware.

+Summary of external and

+internal HSC assessment

-Subject Name Textile and Design Contact Person: Mr Adam Culk pert 2 units for each of the Prelimin ary and HSC courses Category A Exclusions Nil Board Developed Course Course Description The Preliminary course involves the study of design, communication techniques, manufacturing methods, fibres, yarns, fabrics and the Australian Textile Clothing, Footwear and Allied Industries.
+Subject Name Textile and Design Contact Person: Mr Adam Cul bert 2 units for each of the Prelimin nary and HSC courses Category A Exclusions Nil Board Developed Course Course Description The Preliminary course involves the study of design, communication techniques, manufacturing methods, fibres, yarns, fabrics and the Australian Textile Clothing, Footwear and Allied Industries.
 Practical experiences, experimenting and product manufacturing are integrated throughout the content areas and includes the completion of two preliminary textile projects.
 These projects develop each student's creative abilities and skills in designing, manipulating, experimenting and selecting appropriate fabrics for an end use.
 The HSC course builds upon the Preliminary course and involves the study of fabric colouration and decoration, historical design development, cultural factors that influence design and designers, contemporary designers, end-use applications of textiles, innovations and emerging textile technologies, appropriate textile technology and environmental sustainability, current issues and the marketplace.
 This course involves the development of a Major Textiles Project, worth 50% of the HSC mark.
 The project is selected from one of the five focus areas and enables students to explore an area of interest.
 The project has two components: the Course Structure supporting documentation and textile item/s.
-Units of work include: Design Properties and Performance of Textiles The Australian Textiles, Clothing, Footwear and Allied Industries Properties and Performance of Textiles The Australian Textiles, Clothing, Footwear and Allied Industries Major Textiles Project Summary of external and internal HSC assessment In the Preliminary course students will undertake two preliminary textile projects.
+Preliminary Course Design (40%) Properties and Performance of Textiles (50%) The Australian Textiles, Clothing, Footwear and Allied Industries (10%).
+HSC Course Design (20%) Properties and Performance of Textiles (20%) The Australian Textiles, Clothing, Footwear and Allied Industries (10%) Major Textiles Project (50%).
+Summary of external and internal HSC assessment In the Preliminary course students will undertake two preliminary textile projects.
 In the HSC course, the Major Textiles Project allows students to develop a textile project from one of the following focus areas: apparel, furnishings, costume, textile arts, non-apparel.
 The selected focus area allows students to explore in detail one area of interest through a creative textile design process that integrates the areas of Design, Properties and Performance of Textiles and the Australian Textiles, Clothing, Footwear and Allied Industries.